Ro language: Characteristics

 In Ro, words are constructed using a category system.
 For example, all words starting with "bofo-" signify colors; the word for red is "bofoc", and yellow is "bofof".
 Foster did not simply try to design a better language in general, but to optimize his language for one design criterion: recognizability of unknown words.
 Foster wrote about Ro:

 After working on the language for about two years, Foster published the first booklet about Ro in 1906.
 The publication of Ro periodicals was supported by several American sponsors, especially from the Marietta, Ohio area, including Melvil Dewey, inventor of the Dewey Decimal Classification (another attempt to categorize human knowledge), Vice President Charles G. Dawes, George White, who mentioned Ro in the Congressional Record, and Alice Vanderbilt Morris of IALA.
 Several more books about Ro by Foster and his wife appeared over the years, as late as 1932.
+The entirety of George White's mention of Ro in the Congressional Record reads: "By Mr. WHITE (by request) : Resolution (H. Res.
+432) providing for an investigation of a new language known as Ro; to the Committee on Education."

 A common criticism of Ro is that it can be difficult to hear the difference between two words; usually one consonant makes the word different in meaning, but still similar enough that the intended meaning often cannot be guessed from context.
 This characteristic is common among philosophical languages, which are characterized by vocabulary developed taxonomically, independently of natural languages.
 A posteriori languages, such as Esperanto and Interlingua, are more popular than the a priori type, perhaps partly because their familiar vocabulary makes them easy to learn and recognize.
 Conversely, a priori languages are seen as being more neutral because there are so many languages and root words used in different languages may be completely different.

 Solresol was an earlier classificatory language that by using a smaller symbol set achieved easier distinctness.
 There have been a few more recent attempts to design a language along similar lines, such as Ygyde and the Japanese-made Babm, but most subsequent constructed language makers have avoided this taxonomic or hierarchic design for the reasons mentioned above.